core-infra-svcs/dashboard-api-go/client/docs/InlineObject303.md

 NewInlineObject303WithDefaults instantiates a new InlineObject303 object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetNetwork

+`func (o *InlineObject303) GetNetwork() OrganizationsOrganizationIdWirelessLocationScanningReceiversNetwork`

+GetNetwork returns the Network field if non-nil, zero value otherwise.

+### GetNetworkOk

+`func (o *InlineObject303) GetNetworkOk() (*OrganizationsOrganizationIdWirelessLocationScanningReceiversNetwork, bool)`

+GetNetworkOk returns a tuple with the Network field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetwork

+`func (o *InlineObject303) SetNetwork(v OrganizationsOrganizationIdWirelessLocationScanningReceiversNetwork)`

+SetNetwork sets Network field to given value.

 ### GetUrl